KennyC3200/Minecraft-Clone/README.md

       renderable objects by state change: first render all the objects with shader one, then all objects with shader two, and so on; this can of course be extended to blend state changes, texture binds, framebuffer switches etc.

-    - Refactor code
-    - Don't render chunk border faces
+    - Don't render chunk border faces on the y-axis
-        - Pass in pointers to surrounding chunk data (uint64_t* or nullptr for chunks that aren't loaded)
     - Cannot have `BLOCK_AIR`?
 Solution: need to have `TRANSPARENT` or `OPAQUE` value in the metadata
 - Fix camera snapping
 - Render crosshair